chetan-rathore/arm-enterprise-acs/README.md

 ### Prerequisites
 Before starting the ACS build, ensure that the following requirements are met:
- - Ubuntu 18.04 LTS with at least 64GB of free disk space (build on Ubuntu 20.04 is also supported from this version).
+ - Ubuntu 18.04 LTS or Ubuntu 20.04 with at least 64GB of free disk space.
  - Must use Bash shell.
- - Build is supported on x86 or aarch64 machines.
+ - Build is supported on x86 and aarch64 machines.

-Note : Windows build steps will be provided in the future releases.
 <br />

 Perform the following steps to start the ACS build: